sne11ius/StundenTagBreaksPlugin/README.md

 StundenRemoveBreaksPlugin
 =========================

-Plugin for https://github.com/sne11ius/stunden that removes breaks.
+Plugin for https://github.com/sne11ius/stunden that tags entries as break based on their project names ("Lunch", "Mittag", "Kelloggs"...)W

 Configuration
 =============